 - The Chinese government has more than a few subsidies and tax savings schemes than India, including lands and utilities like electricity, water, etc. at low-cost making their capital and running costs cheaper.
 This helps them maintain higher scalability and therefore enable them for huge export of APIs.
 This shows that VOLUME is the key in China where India seems to lag.

-- Certainly, there are Indian policies planned to minimize the dependency on China, execution is not that smooth.
-However, during the Covid-19 pandemic, India emerged as one of the few countries to control the spread and launch the vaccine on a fast-track for such a large population.
-Let it be, our primary focus is the API sector and not the vaccine.
+During the Covid-19 pandemic, India emerged as one of the few countries to control the spread and launch the vaccine on a fast-track for such a large population.

 - Fermentation processes in India use raw materials like glucose and soya which we all know comes at a high cost.